Buy me a Cup of Aloha

 What is Sashimi Garnishes?

-Although, you can use whatever you want to garnish your sashimi platters.
+Although, you can use whatever you want use to garnish your sashimi platters.

-Some good ideas are carrots, cucumbers, sprouts, green onions, edible flowers, lemons, limes, and radishes.
+Some other popular choices are carrots, cucumbers, sprouts, green onions, edible flowers, lemons, limes, and radishes.

 Salmon Sashimi Tips